 Visuals can have a big impact on first impressions

-For example, if you arrive late for an interview, sweating and unsettled, in an unironed shirt then you’re not going to give the impression of being professional or prepared.
+For example, if you arrive late for an interview, sweating and unsettled, in an unironed shirt then you’re not going to give the best first impression of being professional or prepared.
 It’s important to give yourself the opportunity to be calm and on time when you get to the interview location.
 Prepare your route of travel the night before, lay out your clothes and make sure everything is clean and ironed.
 Choose an aesthetic that works with that of the business – do they mind about visible piercings?
 Will you stand out in a suit?
 Does it matter if you wear jeans?

 Body language can contribute a lot

-The ideal first impression leaves the other person walking away feeling good about the meeting and your potential as a candidate.
+The ideal first impression as a job seeker leaves the other person walking away feeling good about the meeting and your potential as a candidate.
 The body language that they witness will have a big role to play in this.
 Maintaining eye contact, for example, is often taken as a sign of enthusiasm and trustworthiness.
 A good, firm handshake will be reassuring and communicate strength and purpose.
 Good posture can often be interpreted as confidence – so, for example, sitting up straight with shoulders down and hands in your lap will convey a much better impression than slouching.

 Small talk is always necessary